-Accelerated action is urgently needed to increase access to COPD and asthma inhalers:
+Accelerated action is urgently needed to increase access to COPD and asthma inhalers: No prog Probability of a 30 year old dying from one of the four major NCDs (cardiovascular diseases, cancer, diabetes, and chronic respiratory diseases) before they turn 70 has barely changed in the last decade (19%-18%), despite two global goals.
+20% 15% Global NCD Action Plan target of 25% reduction in probability of dying between 30 and 70 from cardiovascular disease, cancer, diabetes, or chronic respiratory disease, between 2013 and 2025 10% 5% SDG 3.4 target of one-third reduction in probability of same between 2015 and 2030 0% 2013 2015 • Only 19 out of 194 countries are on track to meet SDG target gress reducing probability of premature deaths from NCDs (%)

-- Probability of a 30 year old dying from one of the four major NCDs (cardiovascular diseases, cancer, diabetes, and chronic respiratory diseases) before they turn 70 has barely changed in the last decade (19%-18%), despite two global goals. - Global NCD Action Plan target of 25% reduction in probability of dying between 30 and 70 from cardiovascular disease, cancer, diabetes, or chronic respiratory disease, between 2013 and 2025 - SDG 3.4 target of one-third reduction in probability of same between 2015 and 2030 - Only 19 out of 194 countries are on track to meet SDG target 3.4 to reduce NCD mortality by one third by 2030.
+3.4 to reduce NCD mortality by one third by 2030.